stanford-crfm/helm/docs/huggingface_models.md

     --max-eval-instances 10
 ```

-Example model from local disk:
+Example model on local disk:

 ```bash
 # Run boolq on stanford-crfm/BioMedLM at the default main revision